 On March 21, 2012, Belize Botanic Gardens received funding from the European Union’s Belize Rural Development Project II (BRDP II) to undertake a Professional Gardeners’ Training Program.
 Funding is administered by the Ministry of Finance and Economic Development and BBG’s partner duPlooy’s Jungle Lodge.

 As a member of Caribbean Botanic Gardens for Conservation, we became aware of the need for a center for horticulture training, not only in Belize, but throughout the Caribbean.
 Receiving BRDP Funding has enabled us to pursue this goal on a local level by offering a wide range of classes through our Professional Gardeners’ Program.
-For the term of the 34-month EU project free classes are being offered to Belizeans.
-To sustain the program after completion of the funding term, classes will be opened to international students as well.
+For the term of the 34-month EU project free classes were being offered to Belizeans.
+To sustain the program after completion of the funding term, classes were opened to international students as well.

 More than ever professional gardeners are in great need throughout Belize.
 The tourism industry alone employ’s groundskeepers, landscape managers, designers, and gardeners and the need for professional trained and skilled workers is growing every day.